 - Stating there are security measures, such as cameras or alarms, and then failing to provide them

 Contact a Personal Injury Attorney for a Free Consultation

 Negligent security claims can be complicated because they often involve the actions of third party criminals.
 Luckily, an experienced premises liability lawyer knows how to handle this type of case.
-If you have been injured on someone else’s property, you should always call the Law Offices of Shane Smith for assistance.
+If you have been injured on someone else’s property, you should always call Shane Smith Law for assistance.
 Do not hesitate to contact our office today at (770) 487-8999.